Vylpes/vylbot-core/README.md

 client.start();
 ```

-See the [docs](https://github.com/GetGravitySoft/vylbot-core/blob/main/docs/index.md) for more information on how to use vylbot-core
+See the [docs](https://gitlab.vylpes.com/Vylpes/vylbot-core/-/wikis/home) for more information on how to use vylbot-core

-## VylBot Essentials

-Want basic commands to add to your bot?
-Checkout [VylBot Essentials](https://github.com/GetGravitySoft/vylbot-essentials)!

-Latest release: `1.0.0` on `3rd November 2020`

 ## Contributing